Definition of the target groups

 National Council of the Slovak Republic, 2003.
 Act No. 553/2003 on remuneration of some employees at the work performance in public interest and on the change and supplement to some acts as amended by subsequent provision (Zákon č.
 553/2003 Z.z. o odmeňovaní niektorých zamestnancov pri výkone práce vo verejnom záujme a o zmene a doplnení niektorých zákonov v znení neskorších predpisov) (last accessed 07/01/2020).

-Ministry of Education, Science, Research and Sport of the Slovak Republic, 2008.
+Ministry of Education, Research, Development, and Youth of the Slovak Republic, 2008.
 Decree No. 326/2008 on the types and appropriations of certificates and other school forms, including the ways of registry and storage (Vyhláška č.
 326/2008 o druhoch a náležitostiach vysvedčení a ostatných školských tlačív vrátane spôsobov ich evidencie a uloženia) (last accessed 03/06/2019).